Fs00/Win10BloatRemover/README.md

 If the program isn't able to load the configuration from the file for some reason, the error will be displayed when the application starts up and options will be populated with their default values.

-Inside the settings file, you will find six options described below:
+Inside the settings file, you will find the following options:

 ### `UWPAppsToRemove`
 Configures which pre-installed UWP apps should be uninstalled.
 Take note that you can't choose to remove single UWP packages but only groups of them, to make configuration less tricky and also because some apps are made of multiple packages (e.g. Xbox) which depend on common services or components that get removed by the program.